bibenga/alns-ruby/README.md

 stop = ALNS::Stop::MaxIterations.new(100_000)

 result = alns.iterate(init_sol, select, accept, stop)
-# do something with the result...
+# do something with the result
 ```